sjbylo/aba/README.md

 Because Aba uses the [Agent-based installer](https://www.redhat.com/en/blog/meet-the-new-agent-based-openshift-installer-1) there is no need to configure a load balancer, a bootstrap node or even require DHCP.

 Aba automatically completes the following for you:
-1. Installs any type of OpenShift cluster, e.g. SNO (1-node), Compact (3-nodes), Standard (5+nodes).
+1. Helps install any type of OpenShift cluster, e.g. SNO (1-node), Compact (3-nodes), Standard (5+nodes).
 2. Makes use of any existing container registry or installs the Quay mirror registry appliance for you.
 1. Uses the registry's credentials and other inputs to generate the Agent-based configuration files.
 1. Triggers the generation of the agent-based boot ISO.
+1. Configures NTP during installation time to help avoid issues when using nodes with incorrect date & time.
 1. Optionally creates the required VMs in ESXi or vSphere.
 1. Monitors the installation progress.
-1. Allows for adding more images (e.g. Operators) as a day 1 or 2 operation.
+1. Allows for adding more images (e.g. Operators) when synchonizing the mirror registry. (day 1 or 2 operation.)
-1. Configures the OperatorHub integration with the internal container registry.
+1. Configures the OperatorHub integration with the mirror registry.
+1. Can create an archive "bundle" containing all files needed to complete a fully air-gapped installation.
 1. Executes several workarounds for some typical issues with disconnected environments.
 1. Enables the integration with vSphere as a day 2 operation.